brain-bzh/SoundNet_UEDL/README.md

 Don't hesitate to ask to confirm the steps needed to perform those tasks.

 # Acknowledgments
-Mode for soundnet tensorflow model is ported from [soundnet_tensorflow](https://github.com/eborboihuc/SoundNet-tensorflow).
+Based on a tensorflow-ported model from [soundnet_tensorflow](https://github.com/eborboihuc/SoundNet-tensorflow).
 Thanks for his works!

 # reference